TobyBaril/EarlGrey/Docker/README.md

 ./getFiles.sh
 ```

-NOTE: please make sure that Dfam.h5.gz is inside the ./src directory after running ./getFiles.sh .
+NOTE: This script will download the latest curated TEs from Dfam.
+If you would rather download the whole dataset, including uncurated TEs, please see below.
-we strongly recommend upgrading the RepeatMasker contained within Docker with the Dfam library v3.7 curated elements ONLY, information on this is found: https://github.com/Dfam-consortium/TETools
+We strongly recommend upgrading the RepeatMasker contained within Docker with the Dfam library v3.7 curated elements ONLY, information on this is found: https://github.com/Dfam-consortium/TETools
 note there are only ~6000 seqs in the basic RepeatMasker library in this container, real Dfam is much larger!

 If you need to download these,